-Technology grows and makes knowledge more affordable for everyone.
-Now that people understand they don’t have to enter universities to get new skills, they are more open to online courses and training.
+Technology makes knowledge more affordable for everyone.
+Now people understand they don’t have to enter universities to get new skills, they are more open to online courses and training.
 Businesses see this trend and get the most out of it.

 Below are 56 of the most surprising online learning statistics that will provide insights into this growing sector and the benefits of creating online classes this year.